casavi/potoo/README.md

 # ./converter --help

 Allowed options:
-  --help                   produce help message
+  --help			        produce this help message

-  -c [ --config ] path     path to configuration file -h [ --human ]           <optional> print in human readable format -f [ --first_page ] path <optional> only convert the first page to the
-                           specified path, overrides normal behaviour
+  -c [--config] path		path to config json file (Required)

+And ONE of the following:
+  -f [--first_page] path	render the first page of the pdf as PNG into <path>
+  -h [--human] 				process everything and print to stdout, mainly for debugging -o [--output] path		process everything and save it as json at <path>
 ```

 ### Config file syntax
 Valid JSON file in the following format:
 - inputPDF: String, absolute/relative path to input file
-- outputFile: String, absolute/relative path to the json-file for outputting the results.
-Doesn't get touched if -h (--human) is specified
 - dpi: Int, the DPI to render the PDF with (in PPI)
 - language: String, [Tesseract language name](https://github.com/tesseract-ocr/tessdata) - install your wanted packages
 - parallel_processing: Bool, if multiple paged pdfs should be processed in parallel or not.
 Optional, default is single threaded